top of page

 Baren

-Presses that exert a downwards pressure are also used.
+Presses that exert a downward pressure are also used.
 An Albion press is the dream!
 It’s a model of an early iron hand printing press used for book printing.
 Smaller bookbinding presses can also be used.

 Registration multi-coloured prints

 There are different ways of lining up your lino blocks and paper for multi-coloured lino prints.
-For the reduction print and multi-block method I make a registration jig from card.
+For the reduction print and multi-block method, I make a registration jig from card.
 Ternes Burton registration pins and stripping tabs ensure the most accurate registration.
-I explain in detail on my How to make a multi-block linocut print online course.
+I explain this in detail on my How to make a multi-block linocut print online course.

 Ternes Burton registration pins